 Nowadays, most of us spend a lot of time sending hundreds of emails for work.
-Being human beings and not robots, sometimes we make mistakes and who among us has not sent an email by mistake?
+However as human beings and not robots, sometimes we make mistakes and send an email without meaning to.
 You may have hit ‘send’ too soon before finishing the mail or even have sent it to the wrong recipient.
-This can be a big problem, but luckily if you are a Gmail user, there is good news for you: it is possible to undo/cancel sent mails.
+This can be a big problem, but luckily if you are a Gmail user, it is possible to undo/cancel sent mails.
 Read on as we explain all necessary steps below.

 How to cancel a sent email